Exciting News!

 • Discrimination, harassment, and retaliation;

-• Wage and hour disputes;
+• Wage and hour law; and

-• Employment, severance, and other related agreements; and
+• Employment, severance, and other related agreements.

 An Intuitive Approach to International Law

+In addition to his labor and employment law practice, David helps clients minimize the risks and maximize the opportunities associated with doing business globally.
 David has experience negotiating sales, supply, manufacturing, joint venture, distribution, agency, licensing, and other related agreements.
 He also handles disputes related to international commercial agreements.

 Community & Professional